MatthewTarling/website/content/authors/matthew-tarling/_index.md

 <br />
 <br />

-I am a field geologist and a postdoc in the Department of Earth and Planetary Sciences at McGill University.
+I am a field geologist, and currently a postdoc in the Department of Earth and Planetary Sciences at McGill University.
 I think about how the interaction of structure, rock deformation processes, and mineral reactions controls the evolution of large faults and shear zones over the seismic cycle.

 <!-- My research lies at the intersection between structural geology and rock deformation, geochemistry and mineralogy, and is rooted in careful and quantitative field observations across a wide range of dimensional and spatial scales, supported by high-resolution microstructural, analytical, and experimental work. -->